Nardianian/skald-reworked/README.md

 > pattern generation (pattern GENERATE button)
 >
 > Added Pulses and Steps to define how many strokes to distribute evenly
-> in a number of subdivisions (e.g. 3 strokes over 8 steps)
+> in a number of subdivisions (e.g. 3 strokes over 8 steps), in Hypereuclidean pattern mode
 >
 > Added MIDI export
 >